Skip to main content

 Conversion type settings

-Conversion type - This field is for the conversion type you wish to use that is configurable in the Settings.
+Conversion type: the conversion type you wish to use that is configurable in the Settings.

-Value type - A value type is for setting a revenue type — fixed value for payouts (Fixed), percentage payouts (Percentage), percentage based revenue with fixed payouts (Mixed), or fixed values without entering a revenue (Revenue unknown).
+Value type: sets the revenue type — fixed value for payouts (Fixed), percentage payouts (Percentage), percentage-based revenue with fixed payouts (Mixed), or fixed values without entering a revenue (Revenue unknown).
 If you choose a percentage, the value must be prepared in our conversion script.
 This way, we can calculate the actual affiliate payout.
 Otherwise, the values are saved in the offer for the payouts for the affiliates.
-Add your desired conversion types, then click the "Apply" button in the Revenue & payouts block.
+Add your desired conversion types, then click the Apply button in the Revenue & payouts block.

-Recurrence limit - This means the conversion type is acceptable a specified number of times - once, a specified number of times, or unlimited times for a single click for as long as the click remains stored in the visitor’s website cookie.
+Recurrence limit: specifies how many times the conversion type can be triggered per click — once, a specific number of times, or unlimited times — for as long as the click remains stored in the visitor's website cookie.

-On-Hold Settings – This allows you to delay a final conversion status or payout to affiliates by holding traffic for a specified time before allowing the conversion to be paid out.
-Such function is useful in cases where is higher chance of refunds in e.g. 14 day period.
+On-Hold settings: delay a final conversion status or payout to affiliates by holding traffic for a specified time before allowing the conversion to be paid out.
+This is useful in cases where there's a higher chance of refunds — for example, over a 14-day period.

-Affiliate specified payout – You can also select a specific affiliate and set the payout for each conversion type independently of the other settings.
+Affiliate specific payout: you can also select a specific affiliate and set the payout for each conversion type independently of the other settings.

 Revenue & payouts settings